tpascarella/sr50/docs/lifestyle/right-motivations.md

 “Money” shouldn’t be the goal, it should be a resource that when properly managed helps you achieve other, more important goals.

-## Your Responsibility as an Economic Actor
+## Your Role & Responsibility as an Economic Actor

 Your purchasing decisions have a very real impact on the future of the world.
 The goal of profits and threat of losses directly influence what companies do and provide to their customers.
 They can only do things that make them money, so don't give a dollar to things you don't support!